CodeForFoco/codeforfoco.github.io/README.md

 1. [Fork this repository][forkthisrepo] and clone your fork.
 1. `cd` into the cloned directory.
 1. Run `git submodule update --init --recursive` to install several third-party submodules.
-1. Install Ruby V2 or greater, we recommend you use [RVM](https://rvm.io/)
+1. Install Ruby V2 or greater, we recommend you use [RVM](https://rvm.io/).
-1. Install `bundler` by running `gem install bundler`
+1. Install `bundler` by running `gem install bundler`.
-1. Install any Ruby dependencies by running `bundle install`
+1. Install any Ruby dependencies by running `bundle install`.

 Once all the dependencies have been installed you run the development server with: